McManning/frojs/README.md

  - Original server was written in Tornado (4.2).
 We are going to switch over to something that is more friendly for Javascript developers to get their hands into.
 - Re-evaluate WebGL implementation.
 If it doesn't work on current browsers, make it work.
 - Look into completing the canvas renderer fallback, and whether or not it's even needed.
 - Standardize the library structure a little more.
-Maybe with RequireJS
+Maybe with RequireJS, and with a proper (read: modern) build process
+- Remove dependencies that are no longer required
 - **DOCUMENT EVERYTHING**.
 Network messages, world and entity data structures, avatar data structures, etc.

 License